Canon Garland Overpass won!

 The route stretches beyond Moggill Road and straddles the Western Freeway, surges eastwards and northwards into historic Toowong Cemetery, and binds with other citybound civic bike and pedestrian pathways.

-Right at the base where the imposing, 60-metre-long, 6.2-metre-high freeway crossing lands is the Brisbane World Expo ’88 Rainforest Grove, created to celebrate the 30th anniversary of the staging of World Expo 88 at what is now Brisbane’s Southbank Parklands.
+Right at the base where the imposing, 60-metre-long, 6.2-metre-high freeway crossing lands is the Brisbane World Expo ’88 Rainforest Grove.

 HOW IT HAPPENED

-CANON GARLAND MEMORIAL.
-Group for the past year has agitated for the Queensland State Government to seize the moment and synthesise all these elements into one overarching theme – “Remembrance of The Fallen”.
+CANON GARLAND MEMORIAL. continues to agitate for the Queensland State Government to seize the moment and synthesise all these elements into one overarching theme – “Remembrance of The Fallen.”

-Renaming the overpass permanently pays tribute to a Great Queenslander who, 103 years ago, championed the take up of “Anzac Day” as the nation’s “All Souls’ Day”.
+Renaming the overpass permanently pays tribute to a Great Queenslander who (at the time of penning this blog entry), 103 years ago, championed the take up of “Anzac Day” as the nation’s “All Souls’ Day”.

 Within Canon Garland’s lifetime, the 25th day of April was legislated as a “close public holiday” throughout Australia and New Zealand, with each country still following his original format for solemn civic observances.